LearnEarnFun/Pega-Interview-Concepts/Integration Management.md

 Step 2: Retrieve the token using the OAuth Service Provider service.

 How it works?
 Connect Service will retrieve the token using the provided Client ID and Client Secret Key, then the token is passed as part of the actual service call in header.
 Token will have an expiry defined at the service provider end.
 Majority of the Google, AWS, and facebook products comes with this type of authentication.

+## How is the SSO Authentication is implemented through SAML Integration?

+***SSO- Authentication Service*** is used to login through windows active directory credentials.